zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 0.08134488799987594
 ```

-`timeit` measures how many seconds are needed to run an operation of a number of times. `timeit` runs one million iterations by default. `s.findAnagrams("abcabc","abc")` runs:
+`timeit` measures how many seconds are needed to run an operation for a number of times. `timeit` runs one million iterations by default. `s.findAnagrams("abcabc","abc")` runs:

 -   1 time, 1.42s or 12% of the time, construct the counter
 -   6 times, 0.919s\*4 or 32.7% of the time, `cur.subtract(prev)`